 2. Request Access.
 Choose this if you need access to a client’s page.

-3. Create Page.
+3. Create a Page.
 Choose this if you want to create a page for your business.

-Advice: If you are working on a client’s page, always choose “Request Access” rather than the “Add Page”.
-If you add their page to your business account, you can limit access to their own page on their end.
+Advice: If you are working on a client’s page, always choose “Request Access” rather than “Add Page.”
+If you add their page to your business account, you can limit access to their page.
 To avoid putting your client in a discomforting situation, stick with “Request Access” so they can determine the level of access you need to manage their account.

-To add a business page to your Business Manager account, follow these 3 steps:
+To add a business page to your Business Manager account, follow these three steps:

 If you have administrator access to the page, you should have complete access to add it to your Business Manager account.

 - Finally, if you own or manage any more pages, repeat the previous two steps to add them to your Business Manager account.

 Step 3: Create or Connect Your Ad Account